 Melanoma is the 4th most common cancer (excluding non-melanoma skin cancer) in Australia.
 And Australia has the highest rates of melanoma in the world.
 In Australia there are about 17000 new melanoma’s diagnosed annually and about 1500 people die every year from metastatic melanoma.
-Melanoma is commonly treated here at Brisbane City Skin Clinic, by our specialised doctors.
+Melanoma is commonly treated here at Brisbane City Skin Clinic, by the specialised doctors.

 Thankfully, as melanoma’s grow externally on the skin (unlike bowel and breast cancers for example), most of the time they can be easily discovered and treated early before they have the opportunity to spread.

 Melanoma’s grow from melanocytes.
 Melanocytes are specialised types of skin cells that produce a pigment called melanin.
 Genetically humans produce different amounts of melanin and this determines our skin, hair and eye colour.
 If these melanocytes are exposed to excessive amounts of radiation damage, mainly due to UV radiation from the sun or tanning beds, then DNA damage occurs and Melanoma can start to grow.
 Evidence tells us that it is damaging sun exposure during childhood and adolescence that causes the most damage to melanocytes, increasing the risk of melanoma.
 In addition to this, repeated and regular sun exposure over a long period can cause a different type of melanoma in older Australians.